less/less-docs/content/usage/plugins.md

 Command Line
 --------------------------------------

 If you are using lessc, the first thing you need to do is install that plugin.
-We reccommend the plugin starts "less-plugin" though that isn't required.
+We recommend the plugin starts "less-plugin" though that isn't required.
 For the clean-css plugin you would install `npm install less-plugin-clean-css`.

 To use the plugin, if you specify a unrecognised option, we attempt to load that, for example
 ```